ESE205/PiCar/README.md

 ```

-Threaded mode spawns two threads- one for ultrasonic readings, and one for the PiCamera.
+Threaded mode spawns three threads- one for ultrasonic readings, one for the PiCamera and one for keyboard input.
 Each sets a target sample rate.
 When a reading from either is requested, *only the most recent reading will be returned*.
 All other readings will be discarded.

+NOTE: Make sure to use the car.stop() method when ending programs to insure that the threads are closed.

 ```python